Emapic/emapic/README_en.md

 This method doesn't add any default user for our application.
 If we want to do so, we must execute onto our DB the SQL script _emapic\_test\_user.sql_, which will add a test with name "emapic" and password "emapic" for logging into the web application itself.

+##### About _sqitch.plan_ changes

+Though we try to avoid it, we've had to change some old sqitch commits inside the _sqitch.plan_ file.
+This causes sqitch to throw an error when trying to deploy new commits into a database that was built with the previous version of those commits.
+The hash used by sqitch to internally identify these commits is the main cause, as it results into a different value with any change.
+If this happens to you, there are some strategies for fixing/avoiding the problem:

+* The easiest one is obviously to deploy the database again from scratch, probably your best choice if you have no important Emapic data stored or you don't mind doing a backup and restoring it into a new database.
+Keep in mind you'll lose your old sqitch log.

+* You can try to do a sqitch rebase up to the updated commits (this amounts to a revert and a redeploy).
+Again in this case you'll probably have to backup and restore your data if you don't want to lose it (depends on the commits you have to revert).

+* Rename/delete the 'sqitch' schema of your Emapic database, redeploy the database with a different name (or into another database server), backup the sqitch schema of this new database and restore it into the old one.
+If there are any new commits which weren't applied to your old database, you should apply them manually by executing their deploy sql.
+This is your best choice if you are an advanced user and can't afford to shutdown the database for a short time or simply don't want to fuss around with big database backups.
+If you redeploy the database with a different name in the same server, be careful about the Emapic DB user.

 #### Server code